stephomi/nomadsculpt.com/manual/docs/lighting.md

 ## Lights
 Lights are only available with [PBR mode](#pbr).
-For performance reason, you are limited to only 3 lights.
+For performance reasons, you are limited to only 3 lights.

 ::: tip
 You can load a glTF file with more than 3 lights in it and Nomad will keep all of them.